zwGithubStation/ExcelProjectWithMyGirl/README.md

 # Project Intro
-Finally initiate my promise of studying Excel systematically(mainly by books); and also as a personal platform to express feelings(with my girl) about something meaningful/intreasting occurs to myself
+Finally initiate my promise of studying Excel systematically(mainly by books); and also as a personal platform to express feelings with my girl about something meaningful/intreasting occurs to myself.

 # 于前：